kubk/typescript-enum/README.md

 }
 ```

+**After:**
-✅ The following component doesn't need to be updated whenever new member is added to enum.
-Also it works with both string and numeric enums.
+✅ The following component doesn't need to be updated whenever a new member is added to the enum.
+It also works with both string and numeric enums.
 ```tsx
 import { enumValues } from 'typescript-enum'